 This means recognizing that your partner has a different perspective and experience of the relationship and you have to check in with them and make corrections so the relationship will work for them and you.

 Just as we might see in a three-legged race, you can’t win at the expense of your partner.

-This is part of being a member of a two-person team.
+This is part of being a member of a multi-person team.

-You must remember that what satisfies you may not be what satisfies your partner.
+You must remember that what satisfies you may not be what satisfies your partner(s).
 But if you collaboratively work together you can satisfy the team.

-In Tom and Jake’s experience, they learned to honor their unique preferences for me-time and we-time by intentionally dialoguing about how they would spend their time together and how they could make that time more meaningful
+In Tom and Jake’s experience, they learned to honor their unique preferences for me-time and we-time by intentionally conversing about how they would spend their time together and how they could make that time more meaningful.

 During their weekly State of the Union meeting, Tom checks in with Jake about the quality of their time together by asking what Jake liked about the past week, and then asks how this week might look.
 During this conversation, Jake asks Tom about his alone time and ways they can, as a team, make adjustments to meet both partners’ needs.